Occupational therapy can make all the difference in Duchenne and Becker muscular dystrophy

 The following list constitutes the minimum standard to maintain the designation of CureDuchenne Certified Occupational Therapist annually.

-1. Research articles: Each Certified Occupational Therapist® will be required to read 2 of the 4 research articles that are sent and submit answers to the quiz questions within allotted timeframe provided by CureDuchenne .
+- Research articles: Each Certified PT and OT will be required to read 2 of the 4 articles that are sent and submit answers to the quiz questions each year after the year of original Certification by the deadline on 12/31 of that year.

 For more information contact Education@CureDuchenne.org

 CureDuchenne offers two distinct opportunities for occupational therapists and other allied healthcare providers to receive up-to-date continuing education.
-Live courses are in person and held throughout the United States each year.
+Live courses are in person and held throughout the United States each year by sponsor organizations.
 The online version of this course holds all of the valuable information and can be taken at your own pace in any location.

-If you have specific questions about treating patients with Duchenne muscular dystrophy, please contact our Professional Development team.
+If you have specific questions about treating patients with Duchenne and Becker muscular dystrophy, please contact our Professional Development team.

 Contact: jennifer@cureduchenne.org